How to Clean Roomba Brushes?

 This is the fun part.
 Yes, you’re about to get your hands dirty.
 Begin by using the bristle brush to remove the plastic bearing.
 Next, pull out any hairs tucked in the pose or wrapped around it.
 It should be easy to remove the hair.

 You can’t do the same for the bristles.
 Be prepared to spend a lot of time pulling and yanking the hair.
 You don’t need to get rid of every strand.
+The idea is to remove any clumps.
+Rinse, then repeat the process (not literally).
+Rinse and repeat (not literally!)

 You can still use the small hair-cleaning tool that came with your Roomba brushes.
 It looks like a thick, red ring with sharp teeth (be aware that those teeth can poke your fingers).